ARMmbed/mbed-os-5-docs/docs/reference/api/platform/Debug.md

 ## Debug

 Mbed-OS provides a set of debug functions which can be used to output debug messages to STDIO at runtime.
-These macros are defined in mbed_debug.h and are available only in debug builds.
+These functions are declared in mbed_debug.h and are available only in debug builds.

 ### Debug functions reference

 [![View code](https://www.mbed.com/embed/?type=library)](https://os.mbed.com/docs/v5.6/mbed-os-api-doxy/group__platform__debug.html)

-### Debug example
+### Debug functions usage

 The debug function is a printf-style function which takes a format string followed by arguments, as the example shown below.